what's in a name?

 does dcs charge a fee for services?

-Most of our programs are funded by the Ministry of Children and Family Development.
+Most of our programs are partially funded by the Ministry of Children and Family Development.
+All of our Individual Services and most Group Services, including Speech & Language Pathology, Teacher of the Deaf and Sign Language Instruction are free to families of Deaf children from birth to age 5.
 There is, however, a cost associated with enrolling your child in our preschool.
+Contact us for support in completing the Affordable Child Care Benefit to reduce these costs.

 who would be providing services to our family?